Associate Professor of Sociology

 Chen, A. S. 2006.
 “The Hitlerian rule of quotas”: Racial conservatism and the politics of fair employment legislation in New York State, 1941-1945.
 Journal of American History 92(4): 1238–64.

 Anthony S. Chen and Lisa M. Stulberg.
 Beyond Bakke: The Origins and Development of Affirmative Action in College Admissions.
-Forthcoming, Princeton University Press.
+Under contract, Princeton University Press.

 Anthony S. Chen.
 The Fifth Freedom: Jobs, Politics, and Civil Rights in the United States, 1941-1972.
 Princeton, NJ: Princeton University Press, 2009.